cda-tum/mqt-predictor/README.md

 # Examination of all seven trained classifiers

-To play a round with the models examined by us, please use the provided Jupyter notebook `mqt_predictor.ipynb`.
+To play around with all the examined models, please use the `notebooks/mqt_predictor.ipynb` Jupyter notebook.

 # Adjustment of training data generation process

-The adjustment of all three parts is possible and described in the following:
+The adjustment of the following parts is possible:

 ### Compilation Path and Compilation Pipelines